downsllc/downsllc/README.md

 # Derick Downs

-### Digital Forensics • Investigations • Court-Ready Reporting
+### Digital Forensics • Investigations • Evidence Integrity

-I am the founder of **Octo Digital Forensics**, providing digital investigations, evidence analysis, and defensible reporting for legal, civil, and private matters.
+I am the founder of **Octo Digital Forensics**, providing digital investigations, evidence analysis, and court-ready reporting for legal, civil, and private matters.

-My work prioritizes **evidence integrity, clarity, and neutrality** — ensuring findings can withstand scrutiny.
+I also serve as **Marketing Director** at **WeTreat** and **National Medical Directors**, where I lead growth strategy, systems architecture, and compliance-driven marketing for healthcare organizations.

+My work emphasizes **clarity, defensibility, and precision** — whether analyzing digital evidence or building high-stakes systems.

 ---